SH1 closed two days for truck removal, 53km added to journey

 A Waka Kotaho NZTA spokesperson confirmed the cab of the truck was successfully removed on September 26 but the trailer “couldn’t be safely retrieved without the risk of its 27-tonne load of frozen goods ending up in the lake.

-On Tuesday, October 3 there will be a full closure of SH1 between Taupō and Turangi to offload the cargo by hand, from 8.30am-4pm, and again on October 3, to remove the trailer, from 8.30am-4pm.
-Motorists need to use SH2 on the western side of the lake, which extends the usual distance from Taupō to Tūrangi, from 50km to 103km.
+On Tuesday, October 3 there will be a full closure of SH1 between Taupō and Turangi to offload the cargo by hand, from 8.30am-4pm, and again on October 4, to remove the trailer, from 8.30am-4pm.
+Motorists need to use SH32 on the western side of the lake, which extends the usual distance from Taupō to Tūrangi, from 50km to 103km.

 “The trailer is sitting on a steep bank and is not easily accessible.
 A crane is needed to anchor the trailer so the salvage crew can safely move the goods.